bnElmookhtar/MALCDF/README.md

 > A research prototype for real-time cybersecurity threat detection and
 > incident response using a multi-agent language-model architecture.

+>the project aims to implement research paper [MALCDF: A Distributed Multi-Agent LLM Framework for Real-Time Cyber](https://arxiv.org/abs/2512.14846)

 ## Project Description

 MALCDF implements a multi-agent cybersecurity architecture consisting of: